LivePersonInc/developer-center/README.md

 ### Committing changes to the site

-Before making any commits, please make sure to read the Updating/Creating Headers section.
-There is now a Git precommit hook that makes sure you follow the rules on Markdown file creation.
+Before making any commits, please make sure to read the _Updating and creating headers_ section.
+There is now a Git precommit hook that ensures you follow the rules on Markdown file creation.
 This hook will run on every commit and deny commits if they fail the test.
-The errors will be outputed to `./_scripts/docOutputError.log`.
-If you are adding new content, please make sure you are updating the content in documentsupdated.yaml file.
-Our tests will use the documents updated yaml file as the source of truth.
-So make sure your header naming structure matches the documentsupdated.yaml.
+The errors will be outputted to `./_scripts/docOutputError.log`.
+If you are adding new content, please make sure you are updating the content in the documentsupdated.yaml file.
+Our tests will use that YAML file as the source of truth, so make sure your header naming structure matches the documentsupdated.yaml.

 File name rules: